kyle-mckay/COMP210-U4/docs/get-help-hoax.md

 # Getting Help on Hoaxes

-While Virus Hoaxes are generally not a threat, if you receive either a suspicious email or one that talks about a virus is contact your IT Help Desk if in a work enviroment.
+While Virus Hoaxes are generally not a threat, if you receive either a suspicious email or one that talks about a virus is contact your IT Help Desk if in a work environment.
 Alternatively, you should exercise the same amount of caution as you would any other potentially malicious email.

 - Be careful interacting with any attachments
 - Ensure your Anti-Virus databases are up to date.